crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Examining surroundings ('x')
 ========================================

 When roaming the dungeon, the surroundings mode is activated by 'x'.
-It lets you have a look at items or monsters in line of sight.
+It lets you look at items, monsters or other features in line of sight.

 Esc, Space, x
   Return to playing mode.